haunt98/gofimports/README.md

 Then **third party**, then **company** if exist.
 The last is **local**.

-Also main selling point of this tool is to group imports not sort them.
+Also main selling point of this tool is to handle imports only.
-So please run `gofumpt` or `gofmt` after running this tool.
+So please run `gofumpt` or `gofmt` to format you files after running this tool.

-Under the hood, this tool get all imports, then group them into 4 groups (std, third party, company, local).
-Remember, **no** sort here.
-Then insert empty import (empty path) between each group to get final imports Then update Go ast decls import with final imports.

 ## Install